Jorge Bonifacio: Kansas City Royals (second stint)

 On March 9, 2023, Bonifacio signed a minor league contract with the Kansas City Royals organization.
 He played in 118 games for the Double–A Northwest Arkansas Naturals, hitting .267/.354/.483 with 22 home runs and 88 RBI.
 Bonifacio elected free agency following the season on November 6.

 Olmecas de Tabasco

 On February 21, 2024, Bonifacio signed with the Olmecas de Tabasco of the Mexican League.
 In 34 games for Tabasco, Bonifacio batted .195/.315/.390 with six home runs and 17 RBI.

 Saraperos de Saltillo

 On June 12, 2024, Bonifacio was traded to the Saraperos de Saltillo of the Mexican League.
 In 15 games for the Saraperos, he hit .229/.309/.458 with two home runs and nine RBI.
 Bonifacio was released by Saltillo on July 3.

 Kansas City Monarchs

 On February 25, 2025, Bonifacio signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+Bonifacio made 96 appearances for the Monarchs, batting .259/.352/.448 with 17 home runs, 52 RBI, and seven stolen bases.
+He became a free agent following the season.

+Long Island Ducks

+On February 13, 2026, Bonifacio signed with El Águila de Veracruz of the Mexican League.
+However, on March 10, Bonifacio signed with the Cleburne Railroaders of the American Association of Professional Baseball.
+On April 14, Bonifacio was traded to the Long Island Ducks of the Atlantic League of Professional Baseball in exchange for a player to be named later.

 Personal life

 Bonifacio is the younger brother of Emilio Bonifacio.
+Bonifacio became a U.S. citizen in November 2025.